 The BlackBerry Key2 may be a bit of a niche device, but it certainly will please hardcore BlackBerry fans or anyone else who wants a solid smartphone made for business and security.
-It’s available now on Amazon unlocked for $650 and works with GSM wireless carriers, including AT&T and T-Mobile, and can be purchased from Amazon via the button below.
+It works with GSM wireless carriers, including AT&T and T-Mobile, and can be purchased from Amazon via the button below.

 The BlackBerry KEYone is still available and costs quite a bit less than its successor.
 It has a really great keyboard, with wonderful travel on the keys and all the shortcuts you remember from the BlackBerry of old.
 You can map keys to quick launch apps, plus the fingerprint sensor resides in the space bar of the keyboard.
 The BlackBerry KEYone makes smart use of that keyboard.

 Beyond that, the specifications are pretty good.
 The phone is powered by the Snapdragon 625 chipset backed by up to 4GB of RAM, which makes it a mid-ranger.
 It comes with a 4.5-inch display, a 12MP primary camera, and a 3,500mAh battery.
 You can learn more about it by checking out our review of the device at the link.

 The reason to go with the KEYone instead of the Key2 is the price.
 The phone is quite affordable, coming in at just $230 — get it via the button below.